 A Single Woman’s Guide to Making Friends in a Hostel

 When I was 22, I drove from my small town in British Columbia to LA for the same reason five-year-olds give themselves bangs: to feel bold and like I was doing something interesting.
-There was also the fact that I’d been freshly rejected from grad school and, at the time, traveling seemed like the only other way to stave off making actual life choices.
+There was also the fact that I’d been freshly rejected from grad school and, at the time, travelling seemed like the only other way to stave off making actual life choices.
 (God forbid I spend another season driving loops around a golf course as the Beer Wench.)

-My plan was to hostel hop down the west coast and, once in LA, do... whatever I felt like doing.
+My plan was to hostel hop down the west coast and, once in LA, do....whatever I felt like doing.
 Maybe I’d keep driving forever and never come back.
 I had no idea.

 Needless to say I was naive, and it’s something of a miracle nothing truly horrific happened.
-I thought I’d prepared myself adequately by booking reservations in advance, obsessively reading reviews on Hostelworld, and buying earplugs to shield myself from people with sleep apnea, but more practical to me would have been some info on how to deal with handsy strangers in party limos, what to say to aggressively social bros, and why befriending French women should be a right of passage for Canadians.
+I thought I’d prepared myself adequately by booking reservations in advance, obsessively reading reviews on hostelworld, and buying earplugs to shield myself from people with sleep apnea, but more practical to me would have been some info on how to deal with handsy strangers in party limos, what to say to aggressively social lads, and why befriending French women should be a right of passage for Canadians.

 So here you go, good people, my tips for surviving hostel life as a single woman.